simo-11/wsl/service-notes.md

 ## Introduction

 Notes on required services and logging for running wsl.

-Focus is on debugging failure to start
+Initial focus was on debugging failure to start wsl.
+Issue was resolved partially by resetting windows which lead to losing admin rights and update of laptop.

 Tables using https://www.tablesgenerator.com/markdown_tables

 ### Reproduce